Pope Field: 440th Airlift Wing

 BRAC 2005 determined that the Air Force Reserve Command's 440th Airlift Wing and its C-130 aircraft were to be moved from Mitchell Field, Wisconsin to Pope.
 The wing started operations at Pope in 2006 and completed the move by October 2007.
 The first unit assembly at the new location was 1 October 2007.
 BRAC also made the 440th Airlift Wing the first active associate unit in Air Force history.
 The Regular Air Force's 2d Airlift Squadron and elements of the 43d Airlift Wing's maintenance units, that were also based at Pope, were receiving operational direction from the 440th while flying and helping maintain the C-130H2 Hercules Air Force Reserve aircraft.
 At the start of 2010, the 440th Airlift Wing had 16 C-130H models supporting worldwide missions and providing training missions for the XVIII Airborne Corps and 82nd Airborne Division from Fort Bragg.

 The 440th was a United States Air Force Reserve unit that performed airfield operations to include airfield management, weather forecasting, airfield tower control, airfield navigation and landing systems' maintenance.
 The 440 AW's 95th Airlift Squadron shared the airlift mission with the 43d's 2d Airlift Squadron.
 The 440th also had the 36th Aeromedical Evacuation Squadron assigned which shared the AE mission with the 43d Aeromedical Evacuation Squadron.

 Despite opposition from North Carolina congressmen and senators, the 440th Airlift Wing was inactivated as an Air Force cost savings measure.
 An article in the 6 March 2014 issue of the Fayetteville Observer noted that the Air Force has proposed the wing's inactivation and the retirement of its 12 C-130H aircraft.
 A follow-up article in the 11 March edition stated that state congressmen (Ellmers, Hudson, Price, and McIntyre) had spoken out against the proposed inactivation.
-North Carolina senators, Thom Tillis and Richard Burr, also opposed the inactivation.

 The last C-130 assigned to the 440th Airlift Wing departed on 29 June 2016, and the unit inactivated on 18 September 2016.

 Merger with Fort Bragg

 In the 2005 Base Realignment and Closure Plan, the Department of Defense started its plan to realign Pope AFB, NC.
-The Commission called for moving the 23rd Fighter Group's 36 A-10 Thunderbolt II (Warthogs) to Moody AFB, Georgia and the 43rd Airlift Wing's 25 C-130E's to Little Rock AFB, Arkansas; established a Medical Squadron; activated an Air Force Group to provide mission execution, planning, and management of efficient load-out of Fort Bragg assets; and transferred Real Property accountability to the Army at Fort Bragg.
+The Commission called for moving the 23rd Fighter Group's 36 A-10 Thunderbolt II (Warthogs) to Moody AFB, Georgia and the 43rd Airlift Wing's 25 C-130E's to Little Rock AFB, Arkansas; established a Medical Squadron; activated an Air Force Group to provide mission execution, planning, and management of efficient load-out of Fort Bragg assets; and transferred Real Property accountability to the Army.
 The 2005 BRAC Law directed that the mandates be completed no later than 15 September 2011.

 The 23rd Fighter Group rejoined the 23rd Wing in a ceremony held on 18 August 2006 at Pope.
 On 19 December 2007, the last three of the A-10 Thunderbolt II aircraft left for Moody AFB.

 On 1 March 2011, Pope Air Force Base was absorbed into Fort Bragg, becoming Pope Field.